 * Ways to share the experience: host a seed exchange, create a community garden

 * Tips on saving your own seed to grow again or pass on to the next generation

 * An extensive list of heirloom seed sources and seed-saving organizations

-This best-selling bicycling guidebook from Mountaineers Books (now in its 4th printing) offers up-to-date maps, turn-by-turn directions and elevation profiles for easy day cycling in:
+Biking Puget Sound, from Mountaineers Books and now in its 4th printing, offers up-to-date maps, turn-by-turn directions and elevation profiles for easy day cycling in:

 * Cascade foothills

 * Eight Western Washington counties

 Fun rides for people of all abilities, whether you like to ride urban, suburban or rural routes.

 Also see my Biking Puget Sound Blog with best routes, club connections, events and regional rides.